trunk-io/nx-action/README.md

 ## Under the hood

-We use the Nx CLI to create a dpendency graph that shows all of the affected libraries from the pull request.
+We use the Nx CLI to create a dependency graph that shows all of the affected libraries from the pull request.
 More information on the command can be found [here](https://nx.dev/nx-api/nx/documents/dep-graph)